sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 }
 ```

-In the above instance, the unlock method calls the `insertCodeSeparator` function.
+In the above example, the `unlock` method calls `insertCodeSeparator`.
 This implies that each invocation of `checkSig` will use the code below the most recent invocation of `insertCodeSeparator` within the signature verification process.
 This includes the invocation of `insertCodeSeparator` itself.

 Therefore, this functionality requires us to modify the script when creating a signature.
 This is so that the signature signs only the necessary subscript, instead of the entire locking script.
 We can achieve this script alteration using the [`subScript`](../reference/classes/bsv.Script-1.md#subscript) function, which returns the subscript, cut at the n-th occurence of `OP_CODESEPARATOR`: